Picking the right fly sheet for your horse

 Just as with coolers, blankets, and all other horse clothing, the options are endless.
-But you want to find the best bet for your horse, so there’s a lot to consider, before you even get to price.
+Consider these fly sheet options:

 It’s believed that zebra stripes confuse flies that are attracted by sight.
 And also this pattern is cute.

 - Fabric – Some fly sheets are barely detectable and drape over your horse like a second skin.
 Obviously, these have the shortest life spans.
 More durable fabric options are rigid and almost float over parts of your horse, and seem to create a bubble of fly sheet protection.
 There are also tons of options in between.
 I tend to prefer the stiffer fabrics, for some reason I think of them as “air-conditioned” if the fabric doesn’t drape over them so much.

 This stiff mesh is light and doesn’t drape.
 I can’t prove it, but it seems like more air could flow around.
 And, the stiffer fabric seems harder to penetrate for the really big horse flies.